morgante/heph/source/about.html.markdown

         <li id="nav-elsewhere"><a href="#elsewhere">Web</a></li>
         <li id="nav-fun"><a href="#fun">Passions</a></li>
     </ol>
 warning: This is an old interactive.
-For an updated career history, check my <a href="https://morgante.net/resume">resume</a>.
+For updated info, check my <a href="https://morgante.net/resume">resume</a>.
 ---

 <div class="bragger">